This isn’t our first set of shop drawings. We’ve been partnering with timber frame-curious architects for 19+ years.

 Click the sample shop drawings below to view them in a separate tab.

-Check out our timber frame work!
+Browse our timber frame work:

 Timber Frame Architect Resources